stateoftheartai/sotaai/docs/sotaai/cv/README.md

 dataset's properties, e.g., number of labels.

-All of the above (e.g., compatibility checks and modifications thereof) is encapsulated by the `model_to_dataset()` function, which does the following:
+All of the above (e.g., compatibility checks and modifications thereof) is encapsulated by the `model_to_dataset` function, which does the following:

 - Converts the dataset to a data type that a model understands.
-For example, a torchvision model accepts only tensors, hence a dataset obtained from tensorflow or mxnet will not immediately work in torchvision.
+For example, a Torchvision model accepts only tensors, hence a dataset obtained from Tensorflow or MXNet will not immediately work in Torchvision.
 Thus, this function converts a dataset to the type that the model accepts.
 - A Computer Vision model has, among others, convolutional and pooling layers that reduce the image's dimension when passing through them.
 The image needs